evannorton/evannorton/README.md

 I'm Evan, a game developer and full-stack developer based out of Chattanooga, TN.
 I've been a full-time software engineer since 2018.
 I currently work at City State Entertainment, primarily as a UI engineer for their titles Camelot Unchained and Final Stand: Ragnarök.

 As an independent developer, I published an MMO project which I continue to maintain.
-I also participated in three game jams, two of which winning awards.
+I also participated in three game jams, each of my submissions winning awards.

 RetroMMO | Dungeon Deli :-------------------------:|:-------------------------: